uiceds/cee-492-term-project-fall-2022-jiaotonguniv/manuscript.md

 #### London bike hire

-This dataset runs from 4th January 2015 to 3rd January 2017 and reports total bike hire numbers for a bike rental sheme in London, England, alongside some weather info.
+This dataset runs from 4th January 2015 to 3rd January 2017 and reports total bike hire numbers for a bike rental scheme in London, England, alongside some weather info.

 The data has been formatted into CSV in order to be easier to use and compare.
 This gives The columns in the data comprise: